ColossalFossilGames/AnimalsAreFunContinued/README.md

 ## Getting Started

 The project uses NuGet for package management.
-Simply open the solution in Visual Studio 2022 and build the project to create a usable package.
+Open the solution in Visual Studio 2022, select the latest game version as your solution configuration, and build the solution.
+This will restore the required NuGet packages and create a usable package.
 The package will be generated in the ModPackageFolder after a successful build.
 To use, copy the AnimalsAreFunContinued folder from ModPackageFolder into your local RimWorld mods folder.
+Previously supported versions of RimWorld can be built by selecting the appropriate solution configuration in Visual Studio.

 Here are some high-level notes of the various files and classes: